-At PGL Adventure Camps, we see children from all walks of life embarking upon their own personal journey of development.
+At PGL Adventure Camps, we see school groups from all walks of life embarking upon their own personal journey of development.

 For some, it may be their first time away from home, for others it’s a welcome break away from the classroom, and for many children, it’s a chance to see themselves in a new light.

 Students who don’t always engage academically, who come from troubled backgrounds, or are disruptive in school, have the opportunity to explore their abilities and behaviours in a new environment, away from the distractions of home and school life.

 Building confidence in achievements

 Firstly, there are the adventure activities.
 It might be conquering the mud run, facing a fear of heights on the flying fox, or discovering a flair for archery or canoeing that creates the feeling of success and achievement.

 And each new day brings a new challenge and another chance to build confidence.
 Stepping outside of their comfort zone and understanding that anything is possible when they try, often brings out the best in young people.

 Teamwork and communication are the key ingredients to overcoming many of the challenges on camp, and through working together and encouraging positive behaviours, children learn respect, tolerance and the value of peer support.